 You are here.

-Of course once I arrived in Sydney those anxieties soon faded and I felt silly for feeling that way to begin with.
+Of course once I arrived in Sydney those anxieties quickly faded and I felt silly for feeling that way to begin with.
 If anything, going back made the world appear so much smaller—and Australia closer than ever.
 After 7 weeks my only restlessness was the fact I missed Berlin, along with the sudden (although fairly obvious) realisation that no matter where I live, there will always be a piece of me that stayed somewhere else.
 These pieces are both good and bad.
 They are both people I love or loved once upon a time.
 Memories I cherish, along with a few others I’d rather let go of.

 It sounds depressing, and leaving particles of yourself around the world suggests you eventually deteriorate to nothing—or not without a giant hole.
 I have honestly found the opposite to be true, so queue moment where feeling all the feels comes in.